Unlock Your Potential

 Students will work in stations including CAD, strategy, coding with Java, and driver training.
 For rising 7th - 12th grade students.
 Stude...

-Mason Center for Robotics offers competitive teams through FIRST robotics, drone racing, Battle Bots, and the National Robotics Challenge.
-The First Lego League Challenge (FLL-C) engages participants in competitive robotics using Lego Robotic Kits, featuring an annual competition theme and project.
-In the First Technical Challenge (FTC), middle and high school students are encouraged to utilize their coding skills to design, build, and code robots to compete in alliances based on a reusable platform.
-At Mason Robotics, our Battle Bot students design their bots using Autodesk Fusion and either print or fabricate 1lb and 3lb bots, contributing to the vibrant landscape of Ohio robotics.
+Mason Center for Robotics offers competitive teams through FIRST robotics, VEX, drone racing, Battle Bots, and National Robotics Challenge.
+The First Lego League engages participants in competitive robotics using Lego Robotic Kits, featuring an annual competition theme and project.
+In the First Technical Challenge (FTC), middle and high school students are encouraged to utilize their coding skills to design, build, and code a robot to compete in alliances based on a reusable platform.
+At Mason Robotics, our Battle Bot students design their bots using Autodesk Fusion and either print or fabricate 1lb and 3lb bots.

-The Mason Center for Robotics is a 501c3 non-profit organization dedicated to advancing Ohio robotics education.
-We welcome donations to help fund our coding and robotics programs, which offset the costs for our students and provide essential resources.
-If you're interested in becoming a sponsor or making a cash or in-kind donation to support our Mason robotics efforts, please contact us.
-All proceeds go directly to our competition teams at the STEM and robotics center.
+The Mason Center for Robotics is a 501(c)(3) non-profit organization dedicated to advancing Ohio robotics education.
+We welcome donations to help fund our programs.
+If you're interested in becoming a sponsor or making a cash click on the button below or contact us.

 We welcome any student in the Mason area or surrounding regions, regardless of their school, to explore our coding programs at the Mason Robotics and STEM and Robotics Center.
 To learn more about Ohio robotics opportunities, please contact us by filling in the interest form.